-- To analyse English language teachers' teaching methods to facilitate learning English as a foreign language. - 2.
+- 1. To analyse English language teachers' teaching methods to facilitate learning English as a foreign language. - 2.
 To examine the influence of first language in the development of second language (L2) proficiency - 3.
-To investigate the challenges students face in the learning experience of English as a Foreign Language (EFL).
+To investigate the challenges faced by the students in the learning experience of English as a Foreign Language (EFL).